How to develop great project managers in any business.

 Here’s an interesting question.
 How do you find and develop great project managers in business?
 Firstly, what do we mean by find?
-Let’s be very honest – not everyone (who try’s) makes a good, let alone a great, project manager.
+Let’s be very honest – not everyone makes a good, let alone a great project manager.
 It requires an unusual combination of skills that you simply don’t find in very many people.

 So, let’s start perhaps with: “how not to”:

 Too many people still find their way into project management more by accident than design.
-By this we mean they are not first appointed to the role after a formal appraisal of their competencies, followed by careful coaching or mentoring etc. They may even find themselves in the role purely due to circumstances, rather than anything else.
+By this we mean they are not first appointed to the role after a formal appraisal of their competencies, followed by careful coaching or mentoring etc. They may even find themselves in the role purely due to circumstances, rather than anything else, often all of a sudden with little if any preparation.
 They may not even have expressed a particular interested in this challenging role, although ambitious people rarely turn down such opportunities (especially when it’s the boss who is asking, as it usually is).

-The next best thing to say (on the not to list) is don’t jump in at the deep end – in other words, for example, having never worked on projects, let alone managed one, becoming the project manager of anything significant is not likely be a recipe for success.
-Like anything in life, the first time we do something, we learn lots of thing we never knew before.
-That’s a perfect way to describe what working on or especially managing projects is like – but not on your first project – always.
+The next best thing on the not to do list, is don’t jump in at the deep end.
+For example, if we have never worked on projects, let alone managed one, becoming the project manager of anything significant is going to be extremely challenging.
+Like anything in life, the first time we do something, we learn lots of things we never knew before, and on projects that will include many things we did not expect to.
+That’s a perfect way to describe what working on or especially managing projects is like – but hopefully not on the first project you manage.

 So let’s look at what would work: